cnopt/dynastywarriors6-reverse-engineering/README.md

 To ~~double~~ ~~triple~~ quadruple check, I deleted my save and started fresh, and sure enough the value was set back to `06`.
 I must have been fucking around with what I thought was the stat weighting, and accidentally saved the game at some point.

+---

+### Weapons

+Weapons are stored in blocks of 16 bytes, before each character's general stats.
+It consists of the following:

+* `weapon id` - a unique identifier for the weapon that the officer wields.
+This value is specific to even the level of the weapon.#, i.e. Zhao Yun's second-level weapon 'Dragon Spike' is a different value to Zhao Yun's 'Dragon Fang'.
+* `weapon damage` -